Crazzy-Rabbit/Crazzy-Rabbit/README.md

 ### Hi!
 Nice to meet you 👋

 - 🔭 I’m currently working on Jilin University
-- 🌱 I’m currently learning NGS analysis
+- 🌱 I’m currently learning Popgenome and Transciptome analysis
 - 📫 How to reach me: crazzy_rabbit@163.com